Our retirement policy will assist teachers approaching retirement age by explaining the various options available and the associated processes.

 If you retire after reaching your normal pensionable age and you wish to continue teaching you must register on the supply list.

-In specific circumstances and to meet service requirements, the Director of Children's Services, in consultation with the Head of Human Resources and Business Transformation, may authorise a short term arrangement for recruitment of a retired teacher for either supply or temporary work, however this must be time limited, normally for a maximum of 3 months and only with permission from the Chief Executive can this be extended.
+In specific circumstances and to meet service requirements, the Director of Children's Services, in consultation with the Head of People, Technology & Transformation, may authorise a short term arrangement for recruitment of a retired teacher for either supply or temporary work, however this must be time limited, normally for a maximum of 3 months and only with permission from the Chief Executive can this be extended.
 This may not be repeated in the same calendar year and in general the same ex employee should not be re-engaged regularly.